-@myfsu.edu Email
+@fsu.edu Email

-Your @my.fsu.edu email address is the official way the university will communicate with you.
+Your @fsu.edu email address is the official way the university will communicate with you.
 Check your FSU email daily for important information from your instructors, advisers, and other university offices.
-Although you can forward your FSU emails to another email address, please make sure you have adjusted any filters to make sure that correspondence from @fsu.edu is considered to be safe and not automatically filtered to a junk or spam folder.
+Although you can forward your FSU emails to another email address, please make sure you have adjusted any filters to make sure the FSU communications are getting to the new account.